SS-YYC/Termyx/README.md

 - **Timer** – Set a countdown timer in minutes, or use interval mode to count down from a starting number to an end number with a custom step and delay.
 - **Calculator** – Perform arithmetic operations (+, -, *, /, **, //, √, %) including exponents, floor division, square root, and percentage.
 - **Tally Counter** – Keep track of counts by pressing Enter to increment the total.
-- **System Stats** – Monitor your CPU, RAM, disk usage, battery, and the current date and time in real time.
+- **System Monitor** – Monitor your CPU, RAM, disk usage, battery, and the current date and time in real time.
 - **Random Number Generator** – Generate a random whole number between two specified limits, including negative numbers.
 - **Dice Roller** – Roll virtual dice with customizable sides and quantities.
 - **Unit Converter** – Convert between units of length, mass, and temperature.
 - **Pomodoro Timer** – Set customizable work and break intervals based on the Pomodoro Technique.
-- **Coin Flip** – Flip a virtual coin with a spinner animation.
+- **Coin Flipper** – Flip a virtual coin with a spinner animation.
 - **Colour-coded output** – Colour coded text across all tools for a more polished experience.
 - **Easy Navigation** – Choose a tool, perform tasks, and return to the directory automatically.
 - **Interactive CLI** – Friendly input prompts with validation and "do again?" options for repeated tasks.